pulumi/docs/pulumi-hugo/themes/default/content/blog/unit-testing-cloud-deployments-with-dotnet/index.md

 The remote calls may be slow, unreliable, and non-deterministic, which makes testing of these interactions hard.

-Our [testing guide]({{< relref "/docs/guides/testing" >}}) outlines several testing styles, but today I want to focus on unit testing.
+Our [testing guide]({{< relref "/docs/guides/testing" >}}) outlines several testing methods, but today I want to focus on unit testing.

 The Pulumi SDK provides a hook to replace all the remote calls with mocks.
 Mocks run in the same process and can respond immediately with hard-coded or calculated on-the-fly data.

 ![Pulumi with Mocks](./mocks.png)

 We can write fully deterministic and blazingly fast automated tests as all remote calls and uncertainty are eliminated.
-There is no cloud to respond to resource creation, so it's a developer's responsibility to adequately "fake" the cloud behavior with mocks.
+There is no cloud to respond to resource creation, so it's a developer's responsibility to mimic the cloud behavior with mocks adequately.

 This blog post walks you through an example of unit testing and mocking with the .NET SDK.